DerOeko/Alleinzell/pages/Mathematical Foundations of %22Hebbian Natural Abstractions%22.md

   ---
 - # Footnotes
-- See [Oja’s rule](http://www.scholarpedia.org/article/Oja_learning_rule)**,** [BCM rule,](http://www.scholarpedia.org/article/BCM_theory) ****[Heterosynaptic STDP](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3787503/) and [balanced inhibitory plasticity](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010682) for more information.
+- 1) See [Oja’s rule](http://www.scholarpedia.org/article/Oja_learning_rule)**,** [BCM rule,](http://www.scholarpedia.org/article/BCM_theory) ****[Heterosynaptic STDP](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3787503/) and [balanced inhibitory plasticity](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010682) for more information.
+  id:: 679e7ac3-a006-46b3-b74e-404489a4de57
-- For a similar derivation for Oja’s rule, see [this article](http://www.scholarpedia.org/article/Oja_learning_rule).
+- 2) For a similar derivation for Oja’s rule, see [this article](http://www.scholarpedia.org/article/Oja_learning_rule).
-- For example, it neglects [feedback connections](https://onlinelibrary.wiley.com/doi/10.1002/cne.23458) and [multimodality](https://www.science.org/doi/10.1126/science.292.5523.1791a).
+- 3) For example, it neglects [feedback connections](https://onlinelibrary.wiley.com/doi/10.1002/cne.23458) and [multimodality](https://www.science.org/doi/10.1126/science.292.5523.1791a).
-- Note that we assumed above that the average activity of all cells is zero, which justifies us calling $\bold{x}^T\bold{x}$ the covariance matrix.
+- 4) Note that we assumed above that the average activity of all cells is zero, which justifies us calling $\bold{x}^T\bold{x}$ the covariance matrix.
 We leave it to the motivated reader to convince themselves that the derivation also works with non-zero average firing rates and an appropriate offset in the learning rule.

   ---
 - # Appendix